kahidna/Portofolio-website/README.md

 ### Change the Favicon

-So... you want to change that icon that shows up on your browser tab for your portfolio? (aka: A "Favicon")
+So... you want to change that icon that shows up on your browser tab for your portfolio? ("Favicon")

 <img src="./changeFavicon.png" alt="Favicon" width="200" />